keshawscom/MOSIPDoc/docs/inji-wallet/inji-web/functional-overview/end-user-guide.md

 <!--

-## Download of Insurance ID VC as PDF
+## Downloading Insurance ID VC as PDF

-You can download your National ID, here we will see how to do it when we use eSignet for Authentication which will use OTP.
+You can download your Insurance ID, here we will see how to do it when we use eSignet for Authentication which is to use OTP.

-What details I need to provide to download my credential?
+Q - What details I need to provide to download my credential?
-The credential issuer would have provided details Policy number, Name and DoB for an Insurance card.
+A - The credential issuer would have provided details Policy number, Name and DoB for an Insurance card.
 This information has to be fed to the authentication system to enable download.

-To download a Insurance ID VC using eSignet as authentication layer (KBI method), please follow the below mentioned steps:
+To download an Insurance ID VC using eSignet for authentication (KBI method), follow the step below:

 **Step1**: Launch the Inji Web application in your web browser.
+The home page presents you with the list of Issuers.
+You can also use the 'Search' box to quickly find an Issuer (Insurance VC).

 <figure><img src="../../../.gitbook/assets/Inji Web_Download National ID as PDF_Step1.png" alt=""><figcaption><p>Launch application</p></figcaption></figure>

-**Step2**: Search for an issuer (Insurance Provider) by name in **Search** box.

 <figure><img src="../../../.gitbook/assets/Inji Web_Download Insurance ID as PDF_Step1.png" alt=""><figcaption><p>Search issuer</p></figcaption></figure>

-**Step3**: In the Home page, from the section, **List of Issuers** section, click on issuers' tile to land in **Credential Types** selection page.
+**Step2**: click on issuers' tile to land in **Credential Types** selection page.

 <figure><img src="../../../.gitbook/assets/Inji Web_Download Insurance ID as PDF_Step2.png" alt=""><figcaption><p>Credential Types page</p></figcaption></figure>

-**Step4**: In the Credentials Types selection page, choose a credential type from the List of Credentials section or Search for a credential type in the search box.
+**Step4**: In the Credentials Types selection page, choose a credential type from the List of Credentials section.

 <figure><img src="../../../.gitbook/assets/Inji Web_Download Insurance ID as PDF_Step3.png" alt=""><figcaption><p>Credential Type selection</p></figcaption></figure>